- 1 Ionizing & Non-ionizing Radiation:

 The human body always generates new cells replacing dead or damaged cells.
 But when ionizing radiation causes more damage than the body’s repair capacity, biological damage takes place.

-Injury to an individual is called a somatic effect and that being passed into future generations is called the genetic effect.
-The. the biological effect is the destruction of the reproduction capacity of a cell or carcinogenic effect (cancer) which is difficult to cure.
+Injury to an individual is called a somatic effect and that being passed into future generations is called the genetic effect. the biological effect is the destruction of the reproduction capacity of a cell or carcinogenic effect (cancer) which is difficult to cure.

 The biological effect of radiation can be reduced by